OlallaA/huerto-planner/README.md

 ## Features

 ### Current Version
-Crop management
+- Crop management
-Irrigation scheduling
+- Irrigation scheduling
-Irrigation reminders
+- Irrigation reminders
-Crop information tracking
+- Crop information tracking
-Integration with a weather API
+- Integration with a weather API
-Weather-based irrigation recommendations
+- Weather-based irrigation recommendations
-Simple garden planning
+- Simple garden planning

 ## Planned Features
-Seed inventory management
+- Seed inventory management
-Nursery and seedling tracking
+- Nursery and seedling tracking
-Sowing calendar
+- Sowing calendar
-Transplant planning
+- Transplant planning
-Harvest tracking
+- Harvest tracking
-Location-based planting suggestions
+- Location-based planting suggestions
-Personalized notifications and reminders
+- Personalized notifications and reminders
-Garden activity history
+- Garden activity history

 ## Project Structure

 The application is planned as a full-stack project with:

 ### Frontend
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

 ### Backend

-Java
+- Java
-Spring Boot
+- Spring Boot

 ### Database
-MySQL
+- MySQL
-Future Vision
+- Future Vision

 The long-term goal is to create a gardening assistant that helps users:

-Know when to sow seeds.
+- Know when to sow seeds.
-Track seedlings and nursery progress.
+- Track seedlings and nursery progress.
-Organize crops within their garden.
+- Organize crops within their garden.
-Monitor irrigation needs.
+- Monitor irrigation needs.
-Receive recommendations based on local weather conditions.
+- Receive recommendations based on local weather conditions.
-Plan seasonal gardening activities.
+ -Plan seasonal gardening activities.

 For example, users will be able to register seed packets and receive notifications when the ideal sowing period begins.
 Weather information will also be used to provide smarter irrigation recommendations.